 The cutting width is slightly narrower than some of the other models we cover, meaning more back and forth strips up and down the garden, but at 46cm (approx 18 inches) it’s certainly not a poor performer either.
 If you’ve got much of a slope to contend with, that may also be a reason to give this Honda lawnmower some serious consideration.

-While there’s no mulching capability out of the box with this mower, what you do get is a generous 55 litre bag to collect the grass, so holds 10% more than the Frisky Fox above.
+While there’s no mulching capability out of the box with this mower, what you do get is a generous 55 litre bag to collect the grass, so holds 10% more than some of the popular alternatives.
 It’s not a huge difference, but will mean a few less empties which might appeal to some readers who have the large lawns this model is aimed at.

 Einhell GC-PM 46